svenhjol/Strange/docs/features/stone_circles.md

 # Stone Circles

-In *flat biomes* (such as plains and desert) you may find a stone circle.
-In the overworld they are constructed from stone and cobblestone.
+In *flat biomes* (such as plains and desert) you may find a stone circle constructed from cobblestone and stone.
 Some of the stone pillars may have a [Runestone]({{ site.baseurl }}/features/runestones) on the top.
 With the proper tools and some study, these runestones can help you reach distant locations.

-Stone Circles can sometimes be found quite close to each other but if you are in a forest or mountainous area you may have to travel quite far to find one.
+Stone Circles are usually found quite close to each other but if you are in a forest or mountainous area you may have to travel quite far to find one.

-## In other dimensions

-Stone circles can also be found in the *Nether* or the *End*.
-In the Nether, stone circle pillars are made from nether brick and form at any vertical position - this makes them a challenge to find.
-In the End, stone circles appear on the floating islands.
-In both dimensions you may find a loot chest in the centre of the circle.
-Runestones in these dimensions will always transport you to the Overworld.

 ## In the Outerlands

-If you find a stone circle in [The Outerlands]({{ site.baseurl }}/features/outerlands) there is a high probability that you will find [Vaults]({{ site.baseurl }}/features/vaults) buried beneath them.
+If you find a stone circle in [The Outerlands]({{ site.baseurl }}/features/outerlands) there is chance that you fill find a map to nearby [Vaults]({{ site.baseurl }}/features/vaults) in a chest at the centre of the circle.
 Vaults contain some of the greatest treasure and artifacts that *Strange* has to offer, hidden inside a large labyrinth of corridors and rooms, patrolled with illagers and challenging mobs.
 Read more about the Vaults [here]({{ site.baseurl }}/features/vaults).

+## Finding Stone Circles

+It is possible to obtain a special compass to the closest stone circle by holding a normal compass and an iron ingot under a full moon.
+This compass can be turned back into a normal compass on a crafting table.
+This feature only works if Charm's "Bound Compasses" feature is enabled.

 ## Notes